Labs64/PluginPass/README.txt

 = Will PluginPass work with my plugin or theme? =

 Yes.
 PluginPass is designed to work with any plugin and theme, but it may require some coding to achieve that seamless integration.

+= Where can I find complete documentation? =

+Full searchable docs can be found at [GitHub Wiki](https://github.com/Labs64/PluginPass/wiki)

 = Can I request new features and extensions to be included in future releases of the plugin? =